 The Organisation for Economic Co-operation and Development (OECD) produces independent analysis and statistics to promote policies to improve economic and social wellbeing across the globe.

 An active member since 1971, Australia works with the OECD and OECD members to find solutions to common problems through independent analysis and information sharing.
-In 2021, Australia is celebrating our 50th anniversary as an OECD member – an important milestone which demonstrates our ongoing commitment to the organisation, its values and objectives.
+In 2021, Australia celebrated its 50th anniversary as an OECD member – an important milestone which demonstrates our ongoing commitment to the organisation, its values and objectives.

 The OECD Secretary General is Mr Mathias Cormann, former Australian Finance Minister.
 Mr Cormann commenced in the role on 1 June 2021.